No drone zones

 Contact Transport Canada’s Outreach and Creative Services Unit for more information.

-"No drone zones" are areas where it may not be safe to fly your drone for fun, work, or research without permission from Transport Canada.
+“No drone zones” identify areas where it may be unsafe or illegal to fly your drone.

-When you operate a drone for any reason without a permit, you should generally not fly:
+When you operate a drone for any reason (recreationally or non-recreationally), you should generally not fly:

 - around airports and aerodromes